 Styes, Chalazion & Eyelid Tumors

 The oculoplastic surgeon is who you go to when you have an eyelid growth or infection that cannot be treated in a non-surgical method.
-Some styes and chalazion go away on their own after a certain period of time and with care.
+Some styes and chalazion go away on their own after a certain period of time and care.
 Sometimes, they worsen to the point where they will not go down on their own.
-If you have a stye of chalazion that is very swollen and red for more than a few days, it’s best to make an appointment with your eye doctor.
+If you have a stye or chalazion that is very swollen and red for more than a few days, it’s best to make an appointment with your eye doctor.

 Oculoplastic surgery does more than fix medical issues.
 It can make a person look and feel 10 years younger.
 At Cleveland Eye Clinic, we are proud to house some of the most respected oculoplastic surgeons and cosmetic experts in the area.
 At Cleveland Eye Clinic, we perform cosmetic eye surgery to get rid of unwanted eyelid drooping, excessive skin, and lower eyelid bags.

-An upper blepharoplasty, or eyelid lift, is performed to reduce or eliminate the appearance of skin stretching and sagging, loss of elasticity or unwanted fat redistribution.
+An upper blepharoplasty, or eyelid lift, is performed to reduce or eliminate the appearance of skin stretching and sagging, loss of elasticity, or unwanted fat redistribution.